Kansas (band): 2020–present: The Absence of Presence, 50th anniversary and beyond

 On April 18, 2024 Kansas announced that Zak Rizvi had rejoined the band.
 He played his first show after rejoining on April 26, 2024 in Morristown, New Jersey.

-On April 26, 2024 Kansas announced that bassist Dan McGowan, of the band The Tea Club, would be filling in for bassist Billy Greer at their upcoming KANSAS 50th Anniversary Tour concerts from April 26th (Morristown, NJ) through May 4th (Toronto, ON.)
+On April 26, 2024 Kansas announced that bassist Dan McGowan, of the band The Tea Club, would be filling in for bassist Billy Greer at their upcoming KANSAS 50th Anniversary Tour concerts from April 26 (Morristown, NJ) through May 4th (Toronto, ON.)
 But even though Greer returned after that, the band's show at The Colosseum at Caesars Windsor in Windsor, Ontario, Canada on September 1, 2024 was Greer's final one with Kansas, as he announced his retirement after thirty nine years with them.
 Dan McGowan was then brought back as Greer's permanent replacement.

 Due to the devastation in the Western Carolinas caused by Hurricane Helene, the band's Las Vegas show scheduled for September 28, 2024, had to be canceled and Rich Williams was unable to travel to the next concerts scheduled for the first week of October in Topeka, Kansas and Park City, Kansas.
 Guitarist Scott Bernard (from Kenny Loggins's band) was announced as fill-in guitarist, while former members Kerry Livgren and Dave Hope were brought back for guest appearances on "Hold On" and the encore of "Carry on Wayward Son".

+At their final show of the year, in Pittsburgh at Benedum Center on December 11, 2024, the group was joined for a few songs by drummer Phil Ehart, original bassist Dave Hope and Kerry Livgren's daughter Kate, who played viola on "Dust in the Wind" alongside the group's current violinist Joe Deninzon.

 Joe Deninzon's Stratopheerius band mate, drummer Jason Gianni, filled in on drums for the group at Seminole Casino in Coconut Creek, Florida on January 23, 2025.

+In February 2025 lead singer Ronnie Platt was diagnosed with thyroid cancer.
+But thanks to early detection and surgery, he was singing again, cancer-free, by April.
+But shortly after Platt's return, bassist Dan McGowan became a first-time father and had to miss a few dates.
+Tom Brislin's friend Dave Edwards filled in on bass during this time.

-Guitarist Bernard, who filled in for Rich Williams previously in 2024 and earlier in 2025, was announced as a new full-time Kansas member as of August 22, 2025, while original member and guitarist Williams would remain an active member but would be scaling back on touring.
+Guitarist Scott Bernard, who filled in for Rich Williams previously in 2024 and earlier in 2025, was announced as a new full-time Kansas member as of August 22, 2025, while original member and guitarist Williams would remain an active member but would be scaling back on touring.

 For the encore at their show at Azura Amphitheater in Bonner Springs, Kansas on September 26, 2025, the current lineup of Kansas (including Rich Williams) was accompanied by Kerry Livgren, Dave Hope and Phil Ehart.

+On November 2, 2025 Kansas played a concert with the New Jersey Symphony Chamber Players at Bergen Performing Arts Center in Englewood, NJ, with Dave Edwards returning to conduct the orchestra.